The above figure shows a brief overview of the VuePress architecture:

 As a developer, you must be aware of that VuePress has two main parts: Node App and Client App, which is important when developing plugins and themes:

 - Client files will be loaded in Client App, which will be handled by bundler.
-For example, layouts, components, app setup files, app enhance files, etc. You'd better use ESM format for them.
+For example, components, client config files, etc.

 Core Process and Hooks